galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 > >    **SRR17051933**, on the other hand, has passed pangolin's quality control with very low *Ambiguous content* so we might tend to believe the assignment.
 > >    However, if you re-inspect the variant-frequency plot generated by the reporting workflow, you will find that this sample was the outlier sample that had more or less the same mutations called as the other samples in the batch, but nearly all of them at rather low allele-frequencies.
 > >    In fact, the only seemingly fixed mutations (with allele-frequencies close to one) are ancestral mutations that have been present in SARS-CoV-2 isolates since the Spring of 2020.
-> >    Since only these mutations made it into the consensus sequence for that sample, pnagolin has based the assignment only on them and has infered the ancestral lineage B.1 as a result.
+> >    Since only these mutations made it into the consensus sequence for that sample, pangolin has based the assignment only on them and has infered the ancestral lineage B.1 as a result.
 > >
 > >    Whether or not this is the correct assignment for this sample is hard to tell without additional information.
 > >    Several possibilities exist:
-> >    - the sample could indeed be from a pre-Omicron lineage and might have been cross-contaminated during its preparation for sequencing with DNA from one of the other samples processed together with it.
+> >    - the sample could indeed be from a pre-Omicron lineage and might have been lab-contaminated with DNA from one of the other (Omicron) samples processed together with it.
 > >    - the sample might have been taken from a patient who was infected with Omicron and a pre-Omicron lineage simultaneously.
 > >
 > {: .solution}